webbtj/cm-cli/README.md

 DESCRIPTION

-  Add a custom page template to your theme
+  Add a custom page template to your C+M Smarty theme

 SYNOPSIS